w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 automatically added to accounts when the account participates in activities on-chain (voting, etc.), but these are not customizable.

 Locks are accounted for within the `frozen` balance of the account.
-This is the balance that can be `free` but not transferrable, and locked in [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).
+This is the balance that can be `free` but not transferable, and locked in [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).

 Locks overlap (in both amount and duration), and the general rule is that: